apiaryio/dredd/docs/hooks.md

 # Dredd Hooks documentation

 Dredd can load JavaScript or CoffeeScript files and process them.
-The interface to communicate and actually use hooks is achieved throught requiring virtual `hooks` dependency provided by Dredd.
+The interface to communicate and actually use hooks is achieved through requiring virtual `hooks` dependency provided by Dredd.

 ------